IBL Workshop Leaders

 as local host for DePaul’s 4-day workshop since 2017.

-He is currently engaged in the creation of and support of many more Regional IBL Communities, including one in Arizona, and serves as the AIBL's Special Projects Coordinator for these communities.
-Patrick sees IBL as part of an undergraduate research spectrum, and also serves as the Chair of the Council on Undergraduate Research's Math & Computer Science Division.
+He is currently engaged in the creation of and support of many more Regional IBL Communities and serves as the AIBL's Special Projects Coordinator for these communities.
+Patrick sees IBL as part of an undergraduate research spectrum, and also chairs the Council on Undergraduate Research's Math & Computer Science Division.
 Patrick has served as a workshop facilitator for AIBL since 2016.

 Elizabeth first became involved with IBL teaching as a graduate student teaching assistant at the University of Texas at Austin.
 After earning a PhD in 2009, she spent six years at University of California, Santa Barbara as part of their Center for Inquiry and has been teaching at Pepperdine University since 2015.
 She has taught a spectrum of lower division courses using IBL, from honors courses geared towards first-year math majors, to general education courses for non-STEM majors, and foundational courses for future elementary teachers.
 Elizabeth also served as a guest Associate Editor for the PRIMUS special issue on Teaching Inquiry.